 Paper time cards as a time tracking system can be rife with inaccuracies.
 Some of the accuracy costs of paper timesheets include:

-- Inaccurate time reporting and employee time theft.
+- Inaccurate time reporting.
 With paper timesheets, you’re trusting your employees to self report their hours accurately.
 But chances are, they won’t.
-And whether their misreporting is deliberate (like purposefully writing on their timesheet that they arrived at work at 8am when they know they showed up closer to 9am) or accidental (for example, knowing they arrived around 8am, so writing 8am on their timesheet, even though they actually arrived at 8:06am), it leads to time theft—which, according to data outlined in HubSpot’s How to Prevent Workforce Time Theft, costs employers in the United States a whopping $400 billion in lost productivity each year.
+And whether their misreporting is deliberate (like purposefully writing on their timesheet that they arrived at work at 8am when they know they showed up closer to 9am) or accidental (for example, knowing they arrived around 8am, so writing 8am on their timesheet, even though they actually arrived at 8:06am), it leads to time tracking errors—which, according to data, can cost employers in the United States a whopping $400 billion in lost productivity each year.

 - Human error.
 When you rely on paper timesheets for time tracking and payroll, you leave the door open for human error.
 For example, your employee might fill out the timesheet incorrectly, filling in hours on the wrong days—or you may have trouble reading their handwriting, misinterpret what they wrote, and end up paying them for more or fewer hours than they actually worked.